GangstaHikka/Domik/docs/Introduction/Introduction to the Furniture system.md

-# How to add new furniture?
+# Introduction to the Furniture system?

 From the Domik perspective there is no difference between walls, doors, furniture or something else.
 It's all parts.
 If you want to add new furniture you should add new part.